 Some praise globalization for opening borders and connecting cultures and politics.
 Others blame it for disrupting local economies and eliminating jobs.
 The fact is that globalization has been around since ancient times, and it is fully integrated into different aspects of modern life.
 As a consumer, your clothing, foods and electronic gadgets are often produced by multinational companies located around the world.
 And as an investor, a financial advisor could help you diversify your portfolio with emerging market funds and other foreign investments.
-Let’s take a look at some of the advantages and disadvantages of globalization.

 What Is Globalization?